After WWE Star Paige’s Sex-Tape/Leak, Maria Kanellis’ Nude Photos Appear Online

 “It was just such a creative experience, too, because I made the hoodie that I wore in the photo shoot and picked a lot of the fashion out as well as the design, so I would love to do it again,” Kanellis told Wrestling Rumors.
 “If there was ever a chance, now would be the perfect time!”

-Maria Kanellis’ naked photos, shot for the Playboy magazine, have been leaked online as well.
-The photographs are widely shared on public forums on the world wide web.
-The wresting star also posed topless in 2014 movie The Opposite Sex, where she played the character of “Hot Mess.”
+Maria Kanellis’ naked photos shot for the Playboy magazine have been leaked online as well.
+The photographs were widely shared on public forums on the world wide web.
+The wrestling star also posed topless in the 2014 movie, The Opposite Sex, where she played the character of “Hot Mess.”

 Former WWE star Kaitlyn, who won the Divas championship in 2013, also became a victim of leaked private photographs, according to The Sun.
 She has not, however, commented on this.
 But, WWE star Paige, whose sex-tape controversy is most talked about, earlier confirmed that her privacy had been compromised.
 She admitted that her private photos and videos had been hacked and leaked online.